mhingston/jayson/README.md

     If you need to reference schema definitions you should pass in your `definitions` schema to the server config.
 [Example](https://github.com/mhingston/jayson/blob/master/examples/schema-definitions).

 * `timeout` {Number} How long to wait (in milliseconds) before timing out the request.
 If not provided then the `timeout` value will be used from the server config.
-If that's `undefined` then calls won't timeout.

 ## Server Usage